prashabhuvi007-maker/Weather_Tracker/README.md

 # Weather Tracker

 This Python project fetches daily weather data for multiple cities using the OpenWeatherMap API, stores it in a SQLite database, and visualizes temperature trends over time.
+This Python Streamlit app that fetches real-time weather data for multiple cities and displays it interactively

 ## Features
 - Fetch current weather for multiple cities